 10 October 1941

 We saw an indication of ‘Netsach Yisrael’ in the opening of our synagogues for worship.
 On the eve of the festival, our sanctuaries were again illuminated and crowded with celebrating multitudes.
 Once again the holy and warm Hebrew atmosphere filled our synagogues; once again we communed with our Father in Heaven in His Tabernacle; once again the voice of the God of Israel, emanating from our eternal Torah, reached our ears.
-From the depths of our plight, we poured out our prayers from our anguished, agonized hearts.
+From the depths of our plight, we poured out our prayers from anguished, agonized hearts.
 Despite all the deep woes, we sensed some relief from the mere fact that our days have been renewed as of old (‘as of old’ for us means: before the war!).
 Three houses of congregation opened their doors for joy and prayer: none other than the Great Synagogue on Tłomackie Street, the synagogue that Nożyk established on Twarda Street, and the Lithuanian, Mizrachi–Zionist ‘Moriah’ Synagogue on Dzielna Street.
 All of which [was done] officially.
 But from the standpoint of the Jewish ‘Council’, which was given discretion for the whole matter under certain conditions that the occupier had imposed on it, there was nothing standing in the way of setting up a minyan in every building, and this option was put to use in many courtyards.
 There is no courtyard that failed to organize a minyan for those living there and in the adjoining houses.
 The incessant tribulations have admittedly led to an increase in the number of unbelievers among the Jews; nevertheless, all the ‘minyans’ were full to capacity.
 Everyone had longed to come together, for the Hebrew congregation, for the shared religious atmosphere that had eluded them for two years.
 At home, there is great boredom.
 You die if you don’t have friends.

-But even then, in the midst of our festive days, foreboding clouds filled our skies – on the agenda was the liquidation of the ‘Grzybowy ghetto’ and additional territorial changes to our disadvantage.
+But even then, in the midst of our festive days, foreboding clouds filled our skies – on the agenda was the liquidation of the ‘Grzybowy Ghetto’ and additional territorial changes to our disadvantage.
 Twarda was to be excised from the ghetto and, with it, the Nożyk Synagogue; even the Tłomackie Synagogue was in grave danger of passing into the oppressor’s hands.
-After all, there is nothing peculiar or barbaric that he wouldn’t do.
-But all that fear proved unnecessary.
+After all, there is nothing unusual or barbaric that he wouldn’t do.
+But all that fear proved a false alarm.
 For the time being, only the odd numbers on Sienna Street and certain parts of Komitetowa and Wielka Streets have fallen victim to Nazi villainy.

 I attended services at ‘Moriah’, which glowed with the light of the Seven Days on the festival nights.
 The holy lamps of the ruined Danzig Synagogue, which were moved to ‘Moriah’, flooded [it] with an ocean of light.
-These are gigantic bronze lamps, products of amazing artistic craft.
+These are immense bronze lamps, products of amazing artistic craft.
 When the Danzig congregation was exiled, so were its lamps, but by good fortune they were privileged once again with spreading their light in the Tent of Jacob and not in some Catholic or Protestant church.
 It’s all a matter of luck!